2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 In the Comments

-What do you think about the new hotel construction at Disney’s Polynesian?
+What do you think about the new hotel at Disney’s Polynesian?
 Are you looking forward to more availability at the resort?
 Share your thoughts below.